edgexfoundry/edgex-docs/docs_src/design/adr/0024-system-events.md

 - Tags - i.e. device-profile=onvif-camera
     - Optional based on the Type needs
 - Details - i.e. Device DTO of newly added device or empty for Delete action.
-    - Optional object which varies based on the Type and or Action.
+    - Optional object which varies based on the Type and/or Action.
     - This an object similar to `ObjectValue` in `Reading` DTO

 !!! note